Comprehensive Guide to C# and .NET Core OOP Concepts and Language Features

 Generics

 Write reusable, type-safe code.
-You can add constraints for type safety.
+Constraints can be added for additional safety.

 public class Repository<T> where T : class